Dataset Distillation-based Hybrid Federated Learning on Non-IID Data: Experimental Evaluation

 \subsubsection{IID Scenario}

-In this case, we set $C=10$, where each client holds all ten data classes, and the data labels among all clients are balanced. which significantly reduces the benefit of cross-client knowledge aggregation.
+In this case, we set $C=10$, where each client holds all ten data classes, and the data labels among all clients are balanced, which significantly reduces the benefit of cross-client knowledge aggregation.

-On the MNIST dataset, as shown in Fig.~\ref{subfig:accuracy3}, all methods achieve nearly identical test accuracies.
-In the CIFAR10 and CINIC10 dataset, as shown in Fig. \ref{subfig:accuracy6} and Fig. \ref{subfig:accuracy9}, HFLDD exhibits slightly inferior performance compared to some baseline methods.
+On MNIST, as shown in Fig.~\ref{subfig:accuracy3}, all methods achieve nearly identical test accuracies, which can also be attributed to the simplicity of data.
+On CIFAR10 and CINIC10, as shown in Fig. \ref{subfig:accuracy6} and Fig. \ref{subfig:accuracy9}, HFLDD exhibits slightly inferior performance compared to some baseline methods.
 However, it remains competitive in the IID setting.

 This performance gap can be attributed to two main factors.
 First, HFLDD trains the global model using a combination of the local data from the cluster head and the distilled data collected from its cluster members.

 The dataset distillation process inevitably introduces information loss.
+This effect becomes more noticeable in the IID scenario, where baseline methods can already exploit balanced local data.

 It is important to emphasize that this information loss is not unique to the IID case but exists across all levels of data heterogeneity.
-In non-IID settings ($C=1$ or $C=2$), HFLDD still outperforms the baseline methods even with relatively small distilled datasets.
-To further investigate the impact of dataset distillation, we conduct an experiment in Section~\ref{Impact of distilled data size} by varying the size of the distilled dataset under different levels of heterogeneity.
+In non-IID settings ($C=1$ or $C=2$), HFLDD still outperforms the baseline methods even with relatively small distilled data.
+The impact of distilled data size will be shown in Section~\ref{Impact of distilled data size}.